 04Server Channel Encryption (MLS)

-For server channels that opt into E2EE, Loqa implements Messaging Layer Security (MLS) per RFC 9420 via an OpenMLS WASM module running entirely in the browser.
+For experimental server channels that opt into E2EE, Loqa includes a Messaging Layer Security (MLS) implementation based on RFC 9420 via an OpenMLS WASM module.
+The production membership, recovery, and multi-device lifecycle is still being hardened; do not treat ordinary server channels as E2EE.

 Ratchet Tree (Binary)